 |From Hobart head over the Tasman Bridge and continue on the Arthurs Highway (A9), turning right at the main intersection in Sorell (sign for Tasmanian Peninsula).
 Continue towards Port Arthur, taking the first left after the Tasmanian Devil Park, onto Fortescue Bay Road.
 This 12km gravel road leads to the Fortescue Bay camping area.
 The Cape Pillar circuit starts from inland track just before the Rangers Office.|

 Beginning 100m before the ranger’s office at the Fortescue Bay camping area, the Cape Pillar Circuit gently climbs into the forest.
-Zigzagging through the initial section, Agnes Creek is first landmark crossed 20 minutes in.
+Zigzagging through the initial section, Agnes Creek is the first landmark crossed 20 minutes in.
 Beyond the creek, the trail climbs further entering sclerophyll forests.
 For the next few km as you approach Snake Hill, the trail varies from dense forest to boggy buttongrass plains.

 The side track to Wughalee Falls camp descends quickly to the lower section of Retakunna Creek before crossing to Wughalee Falls.
 Six camping platforms are available here.
 Water is often available in the creek or in the tanks provided.
 Please be warned that leeches and mosquitoes are extremely common here.